kinnison/rust-workshop/session-01.md

   3. Explain how `len()` is bytes, but the `chars()` iterator is characters
   4. Demonstrate that by means of some utf8 fancy chars (emoji or otherwise)
   5. Show how even if you have a string, you MUST have a format for `println!()` et al.
+  6. Mention direct use of variable in format, ala python but not as powerful

 ---